JyutdictEB/Jyutjam.org/src/en/got/README.md

 APA:

 > Huang, J., & Lai, J. (2024, Nov).
-Evolving pre-processing of raw corpus: The digitization initiative of Cantonese material at the Sino-Vietnamese border in the late 19th century. *Buckeye East Asian Linguistics*, 9, 32–51.
+Evolving Pre-processing of Raw Corpus: The Digitization Initiative of Cantonese Material at the Sino-Vietnamese Border in the Late 19th Century. *Buckeye East Asian Linguistics*, 9, 32–51.

 ### 2.2 The main study